Table of contents

 We try and keep things as simple as possible.
-If you want to tweak the rest of these settings, you should definitely click the Show advanced settings... button.
+If you want to tweak the rest of these settings, you should definitely toggle the Advanced settings button.

-This button appears at the bottom of the Video tab.
+This button appears in the upper-right of the Options setting window.

-Selecting this button will return you to the simplified options interface.
+Selecting this button again will return you to the simplified interface.